Skip to main content

 Delaware Tattoo Studio Requirements at a Glance

 Here’s the quick version for anyone scanning.
 Delaware regulates tattoo studios through the Division of Public Health (DPH) under the Office of Infectious Disease Prevention.
-Every studio and every individual artist needs separate approval.
+The license attaches to the studio, and every individual artist works under that establishment license.

 That’s the snapshot.
 The rest of this guide breaks each piece down so you know exactly what to do, what to bring, and what to expect.